MatthijsHak/MetalDock/docs/docs/run.md

 Repeat the above steps for each compound in your dataset, renaming directories and files accordingly (e.g., `compound_2`, `compound_3`, etc.).

 #### 5. Create input.ini file
 Create a monte_carlo.ini file in the mc directory.
-Adjust in the monte_carlo.ini file the path and set it correctl to monte_carlo_optimize.dat
+Adjust in the monte_carlo.ini file the path and set it correctly to metal_dock_optimize.dat

 ```
 [MC]